RuchiCodesDev/Automation-in-Agriculture-using-AI-ML/README.md

 lifting, creating and managing figures, text, lines, plots and so on.
 This is an abstract interface that knows nothing about output.
 The back ends are device-dependent drawing devices, aka renderers, that transform the frontend representation to hardcopy or a display device.

-4. Seaborn: an open-source Python library built on top of matplotlib.
+6. 🌊Seaborn: an open-source Python library built on top of matplotlib.
 It is used for data visualization and exploratory data analysis.
 Seaborn works easily with data frames and the Pandas library.
 The graphs created can also be customized easily.

-5. Scikit-learn: the most useful and robust library for machine learning in Python.
+8. 🤖Scikit-learn: the most useful and robust library for machine learning in Python.
 It provides a selection of efficient tools for machine learning and statistical modeling including classification, regression, and clustering and dimensionality reduction via a consistence interface in Python.

-6. Flask: Flask is a micro web framework written in Python.
+10. 🌐Flask: Flask is a micro web framework written in Python.
 It is classified as a micro framework because it does not require particular tools or libraries.[2]
 It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.
 Flask supports extensions that can add application features as if they were implemented in Flask itself.
 Extensions exist for object-relational mappers Form validation, upload handling, various open authentication technologies and several common framework related tools.
-7. Bootstrap Bootstrap is a free and open-source CSS framework directed at responsive,

-mobile-first front-end web development.
-It contains HTML, CSS and (optionally) JavaScript- based design templates for typography, forms, buttons, navigation, and other interface
+7. 🎨Bootstrap Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
+It contains HTML, CSS and (optionally) JavaScript- based design templates for typography, forms, buttons, navigation, and other interface components.

-components.

-3.6 hosting Service
+3.6 ☁️Hosting Service
  Cloud Platform (Heroku)
 Heroku is a cloud platform as a service (PaaS) supporting several programming languages.
 One of the first cloud platforms, Heroku has been in development since June 2007, when it supported only